hveini/mod_serializer/README.md

 [&lt;FilesMatch&gt;](https://httpd.apache.org/docs/2.4/mod/core.html#filesmatch).
 If any mixing is done, please remember the [merging](https://httpd.apache.org/docs/2.4/sections.html#merging).

 <a name="threadsafe">**)</a><br />
-The definition of [Thread_safety](https://en.wikipedia.org/wiki/Thread_safety) speaks about separate threads accessing shared resources.
+The Wikipedia definition of [Thread_safety](https://en.wikipedia.org/wiki/Thread_safety) speaks about separate threads accessing shared resources.
 Since mod_serializer is intended to be run in Apache [pre-fork](https://httpd.apache.org/docs/2.4/mod/prefork.html) environment, there is no threads within Apache.
 But each Apache worker run as separate computer process.
 So I'm interpreting each computer process as a separate thread and the [&lt;Location&gt;](https://httpd.apache.org/docs/2.4/mod/core.html#location) <sub>[*](#location)</sub> as shared resource.
 Maybe the better term here would be mutual exclusion process [Synchronization](https://en.wikipedia.org/wiki/Synchronization_(computer_science)).